polyphony-chat/docs/docs/Protocol Specifications/core.md

 ## 5. Federation IDs (FIDs)

 Every client requires an associated actor identity.
-Actors are distinguished by a unique federation ID (FID), consist of their identifier, which is unique per instance, and the instance's root domain.
+Actors are distinguished by a unique federation ID (FID).
+FIDs consist of their identifier, which is unique per instance, and the instance's root domain.
 This combination ensures global uniqueness.

 FIDs used in public contexts are formatted as `actor@optionalsubdomain.domain.tld`, and are case-insensitive.